desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 {#signaling}
 # Signaling

-When setting up initial trust, the Child zone's CDS/CDNSKEY RRsets need to be authenticated.
-This is achieved using an authentication signal from the Child DNS Operator that the Parent can discover and validate, thus transferring trust from the Child DNS Operator to the Child zone.
+This section describes the general mechanism by which a Child DNS Operator can publish an authenticated signal about a Child zone.
+Parental Agents (or any other party) can then discover and process the signal.
+Authenticity is ensured through standard DNSSEC validation.

 ## Chain of Trust